 Federal defense attorneys understand that the burden of proof lies on the federal prosecutors, and they work aggressively to challenge any evidence presented by the US attorneys.
-You can also visit our Fairfax federal criminal defense attorney page for more information on that office.

 In addition to white collar offenses, many different types of conventional crimes are also federal offenses under the United States Code.
 Unlike their counterparts at the state level, these federal crimes entail longer terms of incarceration and more robust financial penalties.
 Moreover, the government has a higher conviction rate due to the resources allocated to the investigation and prosecution of federal offenses.
-Some examples of federal conventional crimes include:

 Security clearances are not only for high ranking and top-secret positions.
 It seems like more and more professions are turning to security clearance these days, making the application and hiring process all the more difficult for people.
 If you have a conviction on your record, you may think the security clearance requirements will automatically exclude you from your potential dream job – but, this does not have to be the case.

 Having handled many cases involving security clearances and Virginia criminal charges, our federal criminal attorneys understand your concerns and know your options.
 Call them today for a free initial consultation on your case to see how they might be able to help you.